ktrachtova/perseqpipe_viz/README.md

 ## ⭐ Introduction

-PerSeqPIPE VIZ is a Streamlit application for visualization of results from [PerSeqPIPE pipeline](https://github.com/ktrachtova/perseqpipe).
+PerSeqPIPE VIZ is a user-friendly application for visualization of results from [PerSeqPIPE pipeline](https://github.com/ktrachtova/perseqpipe) build using Streamlit library.

 Current version of PerSeqPIPE VIZ has 4 sections, each specializing on interactive exploration / visualization of specific data produced by PerSeqPIPE:
 1. **Reads Counts Viewer**: Exploration and visualization of read statistics after each step of preprocessing in PerSeqPIPE workflow